openenclave/openenclave/new_platforms/vscode-extension/marketplace-homepage.md

     * Install [CMake 3.12 or higher](https://cmake.org/download/)
     * Install the required build components:

+        ```bash
         sudo apt update && sudo apt install -y build-essential cmake gcc-arm-linux-gnueabihf gcc-aarch64-linux-gnu g++-arm-linux-gnueabihf g++-aarch64-linux-gnu gdb-multiarch python
+        ```

 * Ensure that the requirements are met for the [Azure IoT Edge extension](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.azure-iot-edge):
     * [Docker is installed and running: https://docs.docker.com/install/](https://docs.docker.com/install/).
         * On Linux, to cross-build a container (i.e. if your host is amd64 and your container is arm32v7), you will need to enable cross-building.
-Adding these packages solved the cross-build issue on Ubuntu 19.04:
+Adding these packages solves the cross-build issue on Ubuntu 19.04:

+            ```bash
             sudo apt-get install -y qemu qemu-user-static qemu-user binfmt-support
+            ```

-        * On Linux, if you are seeing permissions issues when connecting to the docker daemon, this has helped some people:
+        * On Linux, if you are seeing permission issues related to connecting to the Docker daemon, add your Linux user to the docker group.
+This will allow your user to connect and issue commands to the Docker daemon:

+            ```bash
             sudo usermod -a -G docker $USER
+            ```

     * The [iotedgehubdev](https://pypi.org/project/iotedgehubdev/) tool is installed

+        ```bash
         pip install --upgrade iotedgehubdev
+        ```

     * Create a container repository, like [Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/)
         * To push Edge containers to the container registry, find the username and password for your container registry and use them to log into docker (the --pasword-stdin option will prevent your password from appearing in the command line history): `docker login --password-stdin -u <username> <container-url>`